baikauskaite/disassembler-8086/README.md

 # x86 disassembler

 A program written in x86 assembly which disassembles the main 8086/8088 assembly instructions.

-These include:
+The disassembled instructions include:

 	* All MOV instructions
 	* All PUSH instructions